 - b.
 Organizational Member.
 An organizational member is an institution, corporation, or other organization interested in the objectives of the Association. - 2.
 Membership Year.
 Individual membership begins with the first day of the month following the processing of the application and payment of dues and extends for twelve months from that date.
 Unless otherwise specified by Board action, organizational membership begins on January 1 of the year of processing of the application and extends for twelve months from that date. - 3.
 Resignation.
 A member may resign from the Association by notifying the Executive Director.
 The Association will not refund dues under these circumstances. - 4.
+Lapsed Membership.
+If a member has not paid dues within one month after the expiration of the membership year, membership is considered lapsed and benefits discontinued.
+However, if the member pays their dues within six months after the expiration of the membership year, membership is automatically reinstated.
+Reinstatement beyond the six-month period may be granted by the Executive Director upon receiving a satisfactory explanation for the default. - 5.
 Termination.
-Membership in the Association will automatically be suspended if a member has failed to pay dues within one month after the expiration of the membership year.
-The Executive Director will reinstate such privileges and retain the original membership year if a suspended member pays his or her dues within six months after the expiration of the membership year.
-If in the opinion of the Executive Director the defaulting member has presented a satisfactory explanation for the default, a limited extension of time will be granted.

 If a member acts in a manner detrimental to the Association, the Board of Directors will give notice to the member describing such charges.
 The member will then have due opportunity to respond and to have a hearing by a committee appointed by the Board of Directors.
 After reviewing the committee's report on the hearing, the Board of Directors may terminate membership by a vote of at least two-thirds of its members.